SreeSaiBhavesh/SreeSaiBhavesh/README.md

 <h1 align="center">Hi👋 Myself Sree Sai Bhavesh</h1>
 <br>
-<h3 align="center">I'm a tech enthusiast, who loves to explore new technologies, interested in solving real world problems using technical and analytical skills.</h3>
+<h3 align="center">I am a Pre-final Year B.Tech Student pursuing Computer Science and Engineering from Vellore Institute of Technology.
+A tech enthusiast with avid enthusiasm to learn and explore.
+I am kneeling interested in AI-ML, Data Science.
+I am interested in expanding my knowledge in various fields.
+I'm curious, passionate, and focused on learning new things and implementing the same in solving real-world problems.
+I truly believe in teamwork to maximize the benefits of various perspectives on an idea and increase effectiveness.</h3>

  📫 How to reach me: **saibhavesh8@gmail.com**